Tips

 When locking the Starlex DHB, always check for this "spring effect" before securing it, as it ensures that both Heat Blocks are fully, from top to bottom, in contact with the Nozzle for maximal thermal efficiency.

-The upper part can be bend slightly by hand to increase the spring effect.
+The upper section can be carefully bent by hand to improve the spring effect.

 Heat block groove for the nozzle should always stay clean.